tseylerd/IntelliJ-Live-Template-Sharing-Plugin/README.md

 # IntelliJ Live Templates Sharing Plugin
-The plugin allows to share custom IntelliJ IDEA live templates with a team.
+The plugin allows to share custom IntelliJ IDEA live templates with a team by putting them to `.idea/liveTemplates` folder.

 ## Sharing Live Templates
 1. Create custom live template group in Settings and add your live templates there.
 Press `OK` to save the changes.